panzerdp/dmitripavlutin.com/content/posts/088-event-delegation/index.md

 Ok, how does event propagation help capturing events of multiple buttons?

 The algorithm is simple: attach the event listener to the parent of buttons, and catch the bubbling event when a button is clicked.
-Let's see how it's done in the next section.
+This is exactly how event delegation works.

 ## 3. Event delegation